Why Normalization is NOT Mastering

 I answered his e-mail but I thought everyone could benefit from the answer.

-Normalization is just a way to raise the gain or volume of the track and to make a bunch of tracks sound at the same level.
+Normalization is just a way to raise the gain or volume of a single track and it could hypothetically make a bunch of tracks sound at the same level.
 It’s just a volume knob with a fancy-sounding name.

-When everything is at the same volume(gain) it’s easier to compare back and forth because if one track is louder it will (subjectively) sound better to you.
+When everything is at the same volume(gain) it’s louder it will (subjectively) sound better to you.

 Granted, I’m not familiar with what Windows Media Player does to audio exactly, but I’ll hazard to say that it’s up to no good.
 Using your Windows Media Player probably makes all the songs sound at the same level and very comparable to each other.